 The Compensation Committee is also responsible for the administration of our equity compensation plans.
 Under the 2021 Equity Participation Plan of LTC Properties, Inc. ("2021 Equity Participation Plan" or "2021 Plan"), 1,900,000 shares of common stock have been reserved for awards, including nonqualified stock options grants and equity grants to officers, employees, non-employee directors and consultants.
 The Compensation Committee is authorized to determine the options and equity awards to be granted under equity compensation plans and the terms and provisions of such options and equity awards.
 The Compensation Committee determines the base salary, annual bonus and long-term equity incentives of our Chief Executive Officer.
-Ms. Simpson, our Chief Executive Officer, recommends to the Compensation Committee the base salary, annual bonus and long-term compensation levels for all of our other officers.
-None of the other senior executives had any role in determining or recommending the form or amount of the compensation of the other senior executives.
+Ms. Simpson, our Chief Executive Officer, recommends to the Compensation Committee the base salary, annual bonus and long-term executives had any role in determining or recommending the form or amount of the compensation of the other senior executives.